Tom Sawyer (1973 film): Plot

 Post-trial, Tom and Becky's brief "engagement" dissolves when Becky learns of Tom's prior commitment to Amy Lawrence.
 Distraught, Tom finds himself at odds with Huck for violating their pact of secrecy.
 The boys, seeking escape and adventure, decide to run away together, journeying down the Mississippi River.
 Their expedition takes a perilous turn when a riverboat capsizes their raft, stranding them on an island.
 As they revel in their newfound freedom, they speculate about Injun Joe's fate.
 During their island sojourn, they observe a group conducting a river dragging, a technique involving cannon fire aimed to recover bodies submerged in the river.

 Tom and Huck, yearning for home, return only to discover their own funeral in progress, presumed dead by the townsfolk.
 Their sudden appearance joyously interrupts the service, leading to a warm reception.
 Subsequently, the Widow Douglas adopts Huck, endeavoring to civilize him.
 During a subsequent Independence Day celebration, Tom and Becky's exploration of McDougal's Cave turns perilous when they encounter Injun Joe.
 A harrowing chase ensues, culminating in a dramatic confrontation with Judge Thatcher, Muff, and Huck.
 In the chaos, Muff throws a torch at Injun Joe, causing him to fall to his demise.

 Some time after the tumultuous events, Huck vanishes, causing concern for the Widow Douglas.
 Tom, upon locating him at their favored fishing spot, chides Huck for his thoughtlessness.
-As Huck ponders his future, possibly setting the stage for his own adventures in Huckleberry Finn, Tom returns to find Muff Potter preparing to leave town, hinting at a possible future reunion.
+As Huck ponders his future, possibly setting the stage for his own adventures in Huckleberry Finn (1974 film), Tom returns to find Muff Potter preparing to leave town, hinting at a possible future reunion.
 Concurrently, Judge Thatcher arranges a two-week trip to St. Louis for Tom and Becky, offering a reprieve from recent events.
 Before departing, Tom mends relationships with his family and commits to personal improvement.